trawick/emptyhammock-article/README.md

 ## Overview

-This package implements some of my idiosyncratic ideas for how some classes of users can effectively create content for their web site and use a combination of Django CMS plugins and other site features to make that content accessible to users of their site.
-It is not intended to be the only way content would be created for a site, and it should not be construed as an appropriate solution for a large class of developers and client scenarios.
+This package implements an idea for how some classes of users can effectively create content for their web site and use a combination of Django CMS plugins and other site features to make that content accessible to users of their site.
+It is not intended to be the only way content would be created for a site, and it should not be construed as an appropriate solution for everyone.

 At its core, the package provides a multi-purpose `Article` class, a view for articles, and Django CMS plugins which allow the content editor to place particular articles or article teasers on a CMS page.
 Additional CMS plugins are provided to create article feeds.
-As examples, you could place an article feed on a CMS page that displays links to sets of articles like the following:
+For example, you could place an article feed on a CMS page that displays links to sets of articles like the following:

 * recently updated articles
 * upcoming (future) events

-The article feeds can optionally be limited by particular article tags, and they are always limited by time range and number of items.
+The article feeds can optionally be limited by particular article tags and they are always limited by maximum number of items and maximum event start time.

 Articles can be marked invisible either manually or automatically by a scheduled task.
+Support is provided for marking past events as invisible.

 ## Planned development in the near term